 I honestly told him I feel life is an incredible gift; with or without an afterlife.
-That I’m at peace with the idea that even without an afterlife; life is still extraordinary.
+That I’m really at peace with the idea that even without an afterlife; life is extraordinary.

 It was a strange moment.
 Not because of how I felt, but because of how I knew my father felt.
 He felt his son, his oldest son, just stripped away a little of his mortality.
 His family name.

 As Mars was closer to the Earth than ever before, so was I to my father that night.